 Physical Chemistry, Materials Chemistry, Nanoscale Science and Engineering

-Enhanced Diffusion on the Surface of Glasses:
+Enhanced Mobility at the Surface of Polymeric and Organic Glasses:

 - B.Sc.
 Physics, Sharif University of Technology, Iran 1999